M-Saadawy/WordPress-spam-user-list/README.md

 Then the cleanup script will look for keywords and domains and delete them from the directory of websites on the ubuntu server.

 You should be careful after you run the `wp-unusual-email-finder.sh` as it may include your domains.
 I'm working on a mechanism, but who know!

+I recommend you backup your database/server before doing anything.